 Preparing for College

-Browse this page at your own pace and use the blocks below to jump to a specific section.
-Additionally, you can subscribe to our mailing list to receive college preparation tips from UD admissions right in your inbox.
+Browse this page at your own pace and use the blocks below to jump to specific sections.
+And subscribe to our mailing list to get tips on college prep right in your inbox.

 Senior year is where all your planning and preparation throughout high school pays off.
 The deadlines for college applications come quicker than you think.
 So, preparing ahead of time can be the difference between an extremely stressful winter and a less stressful one.
 (Let’s be honest, it is going to be a little stressful no matter how well you prepare—but you don’t want to overwhelm yourself.)